jujiro/pi-lab/README.md

 # pi-lab
-The purpose of this repo is provide some handy samples to use the Raspberry PI board.
+Some handy samples to use the Raspberry PI board.

+blink_led.py: Blinks the led.
+Refer to blink_led.jpg for the circuit diagram. button.py: Example for using a button.
+Refer to button.jpg for the circuit diagram. better_button.py: A better way to use a button.
+Refer to button.jpg for the circuit diagram.

+multi.py: Shows example of parallel processing using multiprocessing module.
+This is a preffered way.
+You will have a much better way to control the spawned child processes.

+thread.py: An example to show that threads in Python suck.